hashicorp/terraform-provider-aws/docs/service-package-pullrequest-guide.md

 relocated.
 Furthermore, any new files or functions introduced must be brought into line with the codebase's new conventions.
-The following steps are intended to resolve such a conflict -- though it should be noted that this guide is an active work in progress as additional pull requests are ameneded.
+The following steps are intended to resolve such a conflict -- though it should be noted that this guide is an active work in progress as additional pull requests are amended.

 These fixes, however, *in no way affect the prioritization* of a particular pull request.
 Once a pull request has been selected for review, the necessary